 - Hold the Xbox button on the front of your Xbox One console for till you hear a sound, and the console shuts down.

 - Wait for another 2-3 minutes, then turn on the console by pressing the Xbox Button.

-Many a time I used to get a warning about low battery when playing a game, but I had quietly ignored it.
-After a few more minutes, Xbox popped up a message that the controller is disconnected.
-The first time it happened, it took me a while of the problem.
+Many a time, I used to get a warning about low battery when playing a game, but I quietly ignored it.
+After a few more minutes, Xbox popped up a message that the controller was disconnected.
+The first time it happened, it took me a while to the problem.
 I had to connect the USB wire to start charging my controller again, and it worked.

 Xbox uses a proprietary wireless connection for the controllers instead of using it over Bluetooth.
 It may so happen that some device around is causing the interference.
 Try connecting it with a different console or PC, and if possible in a different place to see if it’s working.

-If it works, the problem is with the network at your place, and you will have to troubleshoot by turning them off one by one and figure out what is causing the problem.
+If it works, the problem is with the network at your place, and you will have to troubleshoot by turning them off one by one and figuring out what is causing the problem.

 Xbox One doesn’t do well when it comes to notifying about an update for accessories of Xbox.
-In case you had received an update for your Xbox One, and the controller is not working, its compatibility issue between the controller, and the console.
-You will have to manually update the controller.
+In case you received an update for your Xbox One, and the controller is not working, its a compatibility issue between the controller and the console.
+You will have to update the controller manually.

 Follow the steps below to update controller firmware:

-- Connect your Xbox One controller with Xbox One using a USB cable.
+- Connect your Xbox One controller to Xbox One using a USB cable.

 - If there is an update, let the system upgrade it to the latest version.